SpiritBreaker226/lendesk/README.md

 ### NodeJS Server Tests

 There is an issue where the Redis database does not work well in a testing environment in NodeJS.
 As a result, any test will fail.
 However, I created the tests to show what tests would look like.

+### Profile Page Data

+In the profile, getting the user details from the Auth provider could be considered the cache since there is no update on the user's part.
+There is a need to add a call to the server to get the details.
+Even if that were the case, I would update the local user details once all of the validation has passed.
+Making it look like the update was fast.
+Even if the server is slow to update, the application seems faster than it is to the user.
+Thus, having a better user experience.